Jijarine/SimpleSEO/readme.txt

 = 2.0.0 =

-* And so it begins... again...
+Release Date: November 22nd, 2022

-* Completly overhauled the code to namespace OOP
+* Complete code rewrite to namespaces and OOP
-* Added meta information to tags
+* Added SEO to tags

-* Corected MANY bugs
+= 2.0.11 =

+Release Date: November 23rd, 2022

+* Added options to use the posts featured image for FB and TW by default.
+* If FB or TW image is added, it will use that instead of the featured image.
+* Fixed a bug that was preventing the media loader from working in Elementor.
+* More translation options with the use of __() instead of just echoing.
+More coming.